blopker/Pheme/README.md

 View Pheme's [project page](http://blopker.github.com/Pheme/).

 ### Usage
 Pheme is a [Play Framework](http://www.playframework.org) web app.
 To run Pheme make sure your `play` command is working.
 If not, download the Play Framework.
-Next use ant to run:
+Next run:

-	ant runServer
+	play start

 in the Pheme root folder.
-If you don't have ant you can also just run:
+You can also start a development server with:

-	play -Djava.security.policy=policy.txt -DapplyEvolutions.default=true start
+	play run

-To run the test RMI client run:
+To run the test RMI client you'll need Ant.
+Then run:

 	ant runClient

+Finally you can go through all the unittests by running:

+	play test

 ### Screenshots